anyLogistix

 We have completed setting up the Variation experiment and may run it now.

-1. Click Run.
+- Click Run on the experiment's tile.
 A table will appear updating its records with results received in real-time.
 Experiment execution will take some time.

-• Click the mean name below the Demand Placed (Dropped Orders) by Customer column title to sort the records in the ascending order.
+- Click the Mean column referring to the Demand Placed (Dropped Orders) by Customer statistics to sort the records in the ascending order.

-• Press and hold the Alt key, then click the mean name below the Total cost column title.
+- Press and hold the Alt key, then click the Mean column name referring to the Total cost statistics.

-As you can see there are four successful results with no dropped orders. the best one is the top one.
-According to it, if the Min and Max values of the Inventory policy parameters are set to 2000 and 2,600 respectively, we will not lose a single order and we will incur the total expenses of $169,878,910.793, which is more than the initial amount, but it is the price we have to pay to maintain high quality of delivery service.
+As you can see there are three successful results with no dropped orders. the best one is the top one.
+According to it, if the Min and Max values of the Inventory policy parameters are set to 1,900 and 2,500 respectively, we will not lose a single order, and we will incur the total expenses of $169,637,219.738, which is more than the initial amount, but it is the price we have to pay to maintain high quality of delivery service.

 You can navigate to the Inventory table and update the parameters of the defined policy with the acquired data.